Sosekie/Sosekie/README.md

 😋 I do not want to limit the scope of my research, whatever research that interests me or bring me happy is nice for me.

-🔭 Research I am currently working on:
+🔭 Research I'm currently working on:

 - Diffusion-Model-Based Time-Series Forecasting.
-- Generate-Model based Federated Learning.
+- Generated-Model-Based Federated Learning.
 - Multimodal User Interface.
 - Document Layout Analysis.
 - Efficient Document Retrieval.